101 Cooking For Two

 placing chicken tenders on grill grate

-• Grill until the chicken turns from a pink color to white along the edge (about 5 minutes).
+• Grill until the chicken turns pink to white along the edge (about 5 minutes).
 You will see the white moving up the sides.
-Flip and grill another approximate 4-5 minutes until the internal temperature is 165°.
-Time will vary with the size and thickness of the tender and your exact grill temperature.
+Flip and grill another approximately 4-5 minutes until the internal temperature is 165°.

 edge of grilled chicken tender turning white